orzuk/COMPASS/README.md

 T.B.D.

 2.1.
 Dependencies:
-STRIP requires the installation of additional packages for some of its operations.
-To ensure operations of all STRIP modules, you will need to download the following packages:
+COMPASS requires the installation of additional packages for some of its operations.
+To ensure operations of all COMPASS modules, you will need to download the following packages:
 (i) CVX - Matlab convex optimization toolbox.
 Please download and install from http://cvxr.com/cvx/.
 The package is required for mixture reconstruction module.